MicroFocus/ADM-FT-ToolsLauncher/README.md

 # <a name="title"></a>UFT One CI Utilities
-**OpenText™ Functional Testing CI Utilities** contains tools that you can use to run automation tests by launching functional testing applications such as **OpenText Functional Testing** and **OpenText Professional Performance Engineering**, and so on.
+**OpenText™ Functional Testing CI Utilities** contains tools that you can use to run automation tests by launching functional testing applications such as **OpenText™ Functional Testing** and **OpenText™ Professional Performance Engineering**, and so on.

 The following tools are available:
 - [FTToolsLauncher](#fttools-launcher)